centreon/centreon-documentation/en/monitoring/discovery/hosts-discovery.md

 ## Advanced attributes

 Some attributes retrieved by discovery jobs, called advanced attributes, consist of a list of objects that contain pairs of properties.
-If you use them with mappers, you can filter the results of the discovery according to a specific pair of values.
+If you use them with mappers (Macros, Hostgroups, Hostcategories, Inclusion, Exclusion), you can filter the results of the discovery according to a specific pair of values.

 Example of advanced attribute describing a host: